Deep TMS Therapy

-TMS is safe
+TMS is a safe treatment option

 The safety and efficacy of TMS for treating depression has been established in several well controlled research studies including a study sponsored by the National Institute of Mental Health.
 Based on this body of scientific evidence, in 2008 the FDA cleared TMS as treatment for patients with depression who have not benefited from antidepressant medication.
 Since 2008 over 18,000 patients have undergone TMS treatment.

 “TMS is analogous to physical therapy, except a specific part of the brain is being ‘rehabed’ instead of an injured muscle and in place of a physical therapist, a pulsating magnetic field “exercises” the targeted brain neurons, strengthening the connections between them” –Dr. David Feifel

 The dorsolateral prefrontal cortex on the left hemisphere is stimulated when treating depression and anxiety with Deep TMS.

 “I understood that TMS had the potential to revolutionize the treatment of psychiatric conditions and so, as soon as it was cleared by the FDA in 2008, I worked to bring this technology to UCSD in the process I become the first provider of TMS therapy in San Diego and one of the first in the entire country. – Dr. David Feifel